Motivation for Running All Year Long (and Training for that Marathon)

 2. Set short and long term goals.

 Pick some races that will help you gauge your fitness leading up to your “A” goal race.
-For example, if you are training for the Scotiabank Ottawa Marathon in May, you might want to register for a 10K race in March and a 21.1k in April to see where your fitness is.
+For example, if you are training for the Tartan Ottawa International Marathon in May, you might want to register for a 10K race in March and a 21.1k in April to see where your fitness is.
 These races will also give you a better idea what pace group you should be training with and give you an opportunity to rehearse your pre-race and race day routines.
 This will give you added confidence when you line up in May for your goal race.

 For the marathoners, Around the Bay’s 30K in March is perfect for more experienced racers, your finish time will give you a pretty good gauge of what you can expect on race day in May once you peak and taper your training.